Roommates are people who at first seem friendly and outgoing. They are sociable people and good conversationalists.

 This symptom is characterized because the person says more words than necessary, his communicative speech is accelerated and he has difficulty being interrupted.

-In fact, sometimes his speech can become incongruous or it is difficult for us to follow the thread of his logic, which is because his thinking goes so fast that he can experience “brain drain”.
+Sometimes his speech can become incongruous or it is difficult for us to follow the thread of his logic, which is because he’s thinking goes so fast that he can experience “brain drain”.

 Tricks to handle non-stop talking people